mortido/rewind-viewer/clients/README.md

  - rust **[Not Implemented]**
  - TtypeScript **[Not Implemented]**

+Original clients [implementation](https://github.com/kswaldemar/rewind-viewer/tree/develop/clients) can be used as reference.

 # Message protocol

 Rewind viewer uses FlatBuffers for control message serialization.
 See [message schema](https://github.com/mortido/rewind-viewer/blob/develop/fbs/rewind_message.fbs) for more details.